 Brace yourself: another harsh truth is coming your way.

-If someone sits down and watches a GameTuber play a narrative based game from start to finish instead of playing it themselves, they weren’t interested enough to play the game in the first place.
+If someone sits down and watches a GameTuber play a narrative based game from start to finish instead of playing it themselves, they weren’t interested enough to play the game in the first place, despite the apparent benefits of actually playing games instead of watching them.
 If they were genuinely interested in playing your game, they would have stopped watching the Let’s Play as soon as they decided they wanted to play it and have bought it themselves.
 Personally, I do this all the time.
 I stopped watching Jack play Undertale as soon as I realized it was something I wanted to play.
 I still have yet to watch a single GameTuber play Unraveled because I know I want to play it myself first.
 However, I always watch YouTubers play horror games, because they simply aren’t games I’m interested in playing on my own.

 But let me tell you a secret: having people uninterested in playing your game watch someone else play is excellent for business.
 Because even if it isn’t their thing, they might know someone who would love it.
 And they will recommend it to that someone.
 And that someone might just go ahead and buy it.